-The traditional practice of lojong is about training the mind in compassion and resilience, and is rooted in the Buddha’s teachings.
-The word lojong is usually translated as ‘mind training’, but the meaning of the Tibetan word is closer to ‘refining’ rather than ‘training’ the mind.
+The word lojong is usually translated as ‘mind training’, but the meaning of the Tibetan word is closer to ‘refining’ than to ‘training’ the mind.
 The idea is to use meditation to tame and quieten your mind, and then you can train it and refine how you think and act.

 In the traditional system of teachings, the slogans are divided into seven sections or points, each one building on the last.
 The first two points introduce the foundational teachings, while the remaining points take you through how to apply the teachings in your daily life.

 Tonglen is a Tibetan Buddhist meditation where you breathe in suffering and breathe out compassion.
 At first glance, this seems counterintuitive because it’s the opposite of what you would normally do when you’re in pain or unhappy.
 But the practice is about developing compassion so the idea is to move towards your pain rather than avoiding it.
 This helps to keep your heart open and transforms your suffering into happiness.